+[Editor’s notes: Section 2 of Annex 1 should be checked for consistency and updated as needed to reflect the changes introduced in Table 1]

 2 Technical characteristics

 The frequency range 3 100-3 700 MHz is used by radars with installations on land, on ships and on aircraft.
 In general, the predominant use by mobile radars is on ships and aircraft while the fixed, land-based systems are operated at test ranges and are often deployed aboard tethered balloons for surveillance over land or coastal areas.
 Functions performed include search for near-surface and high altitude airborne objects, sea surveillance, tracking of airborne objects, and for multi-purpose test range instrumentation.
 Both unmodulated and angle modulated pulse modulation is employed and the typical peak transmitter power ranges from 500 kW to 6 400 kW.
 Duty cycles are employed for search radar functions with typical values ranging less than 1% ranging up to 32%.
 Receiver noise figures typically range from 1.5 dB to 5 dB.
 Table 1 contains representative characteristics for land-based radar systems, ship systems and airborne systems operating in the frequency range 3 100-3 700 MHz.